supersmm/230project/README.md

 # Deep Learning in Ophthalmology

-*Authors: Lijing Song, Bozhao Liu*
+*Authors: Lijing Song, Bozhao Liu, Stanford CS230 teaching staff*

-Take the time to read the [tutorials](https://cs230-stanford.github.io/project-starter-code.html).
+This is our Stanford CS230 final project developed on top of the [sample code in PyTorch](https://github.com/cs230-stanford/cs230-code-examples) given by the teaching staff.

 ## Requirements

-We recommend using python3 and a virtual env.
-See instructions [here](https://cs230-stanford.github.io/project-starter-code.html).
+We use python3, PyTorch, and a virtual env.

 ```
 virtualenv -p python3 .env